qianggao-lab/BootstrapSC_example/README.md

 % superconducting ground state.
 N = 6;
 ```
 which is a $3\times 5$ $k$-grid (30 orbitals including spins) with 6 electrons occupied.
 The flatband model used here is the *Model I* defined in preprint [^gao2025], which is a topological flatband model.
-Notice that the provided codes work only for systems with odd by odd grids and even particle occupations.
+Notice that the provided codes work only for systems with odd-by-odd grids and even particle occupations.

 Simply run the code (inside MATLAB)
 ```matlab